 The Knitcircus Crew

 Knitcircus celebrates a passion for knitting and the delight of beautiful yarn.
 Our twin goals of providing delightful hand-dyed yarns and quality jobs in a good work environment drive every decision we make.
-Knitcircus business partners Jaala Spiro and Amy Detjen are constantly inspired by other knitters and designers, and their devotion to high-quality yarns and innovative dyeing techniques keep things at Knitcircus fresh and exciting.
+Knitcircus owner Bug Richardson Seling is constantly inspired by other knitters and designers, and her devotion to high-quality yarns and innovative dyeing techniques keep things at Knitcircus fresh and exciting.

 The Knitcircus Crew

-Jaala began publishing the Knitcircus print magazine in 2005, then switched to an online format beginning with Issue #9.
-Knitcircus ran through 2012 and Jaala is deeply grateful to everyone who read, contributed, tech-edited, and created graphics for the magazine.
+Jaala Spiro, Knitcircus' founder and former owner, began publishing the Knitcircus print magazine in 2005, then switched to an online format beginning with Issue #9.
+Knitcircus Magazine ran through 2012 and Jaala is deeply grateful to everyone who read, contributed, tech-edited, and created graphics for the magazine.
 When the online pattern world became too crowded, she switched to yarn dyeing and has never looked back!
 Unfortunately, patterns from the magazine are no longer available from this site, but all rights have reverted to the designers, so check with them if you want to track something down!